-NOTE: Mixing 512-byte native and 512-byte emulated drives in a virtual disk is allowed, but mixing 512-byte and 4KB native block size drives in a virtual disk is not allowed.
+- Mixing 512-byte native and 512-byte emulated drives in a virtual disk is allowed, but mixing 512-byte and 4 KB native drives in a virtual disk is not allowed. - 4 KB sector disk drives boot only in UEFI mode.